Hello-World-CS/Bear_Photo_Classifier/README.md

 * OpenCV-Python

 ### Outcome <a name="projectoutcome"></a>
-This project could be used to identify, count, and track wildlife.
-Automating the collection of this highly valuable data could be tremendously helpful to research scientists.
+This program can be used to identify, count, and track wildlife.
+By identifying the animals that this AI spots, the program saves wildlife researchers a tremendous amount of time.
+Automating the collection of this highly valuable data will also allow for a broader collection.
+As researchers track the impacts of climate change and human intrusion on wildlife populations, this data becomes increasingly valuable.
+Having access to such data can also allow policymakers to make more informed decisions on conservation efforts.

 ### Key Learnings <a name="keylearnings"></a>
 * How to build and train a convolutional neural network
 * Building and cleaning large datasets
 * Using data to evaluate neural network performance

+### Extension <a name="extension"></a>
+* Add a feature that shares information in a searchable database
+* Add location tags for multiple camera points
+* Achieve a model performance that meets or exceeds 98% accuracy

 ### Screenshots
 ![This is not a bear](https://upload.wikimedia.org/wikipedia/commons/1/11/The_classifier_thinks_this_is_not_a_bear.png)